Doubleday myth: Creation of the Hall of Fame in Cooperstown

 The National Baseball Hall of Fame is located in Cooperstown, the town where Doubleday was said to have invented baseball.

-The National Baseball Hall of Fame and Museum was built in the village that served as the location of Doubleday's alleged first game, Cooperstown.
+The National Baseball Hall of Fame and Museum was built in the village that served as the location of Doubleday's alleged first game, Cooperstown, New York.
 An article in the 1920 edition of the Spalding Baseball Guide supported the idea of a monument to Doubleday in Cooperstown.
 NL president John Heydler offered his backing for Cooperstown's efforts to purchase the grounds where Doubleday was said to have created baseball.
 In 1923, the village succeeded in buying the property.
 A baseball stadium—Doubleday Field—was erected there.
 Around 1934, a baseball said to be from Graves' family was found and purchased by Stephen Carlton Clark, a powerful figure in Cooperstown who created an exhibit in what became the National Baseball Museum around it.
 The concept of a baseball museum was supported by new NL president Ford Frick, who suggested that a Hall of Fame be created in connection with it.
 The Hall was subsequently built in Cooperstown.
 Clark's purchase came to be known as the "Doubleday ball", as the belief arose that it was used by him.

 A committee from the New York State Legislature traveled to Cooperstown in 1937, and its subsequent report declared that the town was "the birthplace of baseball" and recommended a 100th anniversary celebration in 1939; events that were held included the dedication of the Hall and an all-star game.
 Prior to the ceremonies, the Doubleday claims were criticized by multiple parties: author Robert Henderson wrote that rounders and baseball were related, and Alexander Cartwright's son Bruce reported that his father had invented the sport.
 (Some sources have reported that fourteen years later, in 1953, the United States Congress formally recognized Cartwright as the inventor of modern baseball, but no documentation of such a declaration exists in the Congressional Record.)
 As part of Bruce Cartwright's efforts, the manager of Honolulu's Chamber of Commerce sent Hall promoter Alexander Cleland a letter that questioned Graves' account.
 In response, Cleland promised that a "Cartwright Day" would be included in the anniversary events at Cooperstown, which went ahead as scheduled.

 Harold Seymour and Dorothy Seymour Mills wrote, "Some sports columnists pointed out the discrepancy; others got around it as gracefully as possible."
 The United States Postal Service marked the anniversary by releasing a commemorative stamp, which did not feature an image of Doubleday.
 The Hall's day honoring Cartwright was held in the summer of 1939.
 By this time, Cartwright was a member of the Hall; in 1938, the Centennial Committee had elected him.
 The honor came weeks after Clark had investigated Doubleday's role in baseball's origins in response to the Cartwright reports.